Alternative Choices for You

 Overall, we found the website to be pleasing and to provide most of the things you might hope to find, including excellent support that includes 24/7 live chat.

 The Windows Client

 We decided to take the Windows client for a test run on Windows 10.
-We found this software available on its website without any fuss and were able to start using it right away for free thanks to the 7-day trial.
+We found this software available on its website without any fuss.

 Clicking on settings lets you get an idea of what is available under the hood.
 We decided to start by checking out the Connection tab.